venmo/flaskeleton/README.md

 Next, login and go to: Account > Developers > [New Application](https://venmo.com/account/app/new).

-**Note: When doing local development, you must set the `Web Redirect URL` to http://localhost:5000/oauth-authorized so that Venmo properly redirects back to your app once a user has authenticated.
+**Note: When doing local development, you must set `Web Redirect URL` to http://localhost:5000/oauth-authorized so that Venmo properly redirects back to your app once a user has authenticated.
 When deploying to a cloud platform like Heroku, change the web redirect URL to the location of your Heroku app.**

 ![Create new application](https://dl.dropbox.com/u/800/Captured/GbalC.png)